 Graphic designers are responsible for most of the images displayed on the Internet, TV and in magazines.
 Jobs as graphic designers, computer animators and art directors are but a few of the possible employment opportunities for those with a degree in graphic design.

 Computer animators use computer and design skills to render animation and moving images for movies, television shows, advertisements and other media.
 The knowledge of computer-aided design and software acquired in a graphic design degree program can be an ideal stepping stone into this occupation, although some workers might find they need further education or experience.
-The BLS expected computer and other multimedia animators and artists to experience an 6% job growth between 2014 and 2024, as demand for computer animation increases in a wide variety of media-related industries.
-Median salaries for workers in this and related fields were $63,970 as of May 2015, according to the BLS.
+The BLS expected computer and other multimedia animators and artists to experience an average job growth of 4% between 2018 and 2028, as demand for computer animation increases in a wide variety of media-related industries.
+Median salaries for workers in this and related fields were $72,520 as of May 2018, according to the BLS.

 While there are no prior experience requirements for graphic artists or animators, generally, you'll generally need five years of appropriate work experience to become an art director; some may need a master's degree.
 Most positions call for a bachelor's degree.
 While job opportunities for animators are expected to increase at about the same rate as the national average for all occupations, openings for graphic designers and art directors are projected to increase at a rate much slower than the national average.